 Freezing your credit is actually a simple process.
-All you need to do is contact the credit bureaus (Equifax, Experian, TransUnion) and request they freeze your credit report.
-You will need to include your identifying information, including a copy of your photo ID, your SSN, and your address.
+All you need to do is contact the credit bureaus (Equifax, Experian, TransUnion) and request that they freeze your credit report.
+You will need to include your identifying information, including a copy of your photo ID, your SSN and your address.
 There may or may not be an associated fee, depending on why you are requesting the credit freeze.

-If you have been a recent victim of identity theft, or if you have been exposed to a security breach, you should be able to place a security freeze at no charge.
+If you have been a recent victim of identity theft or if you have been exposed to a security breach, you should be able to place a security freeze at no charge.
 Otherwise, there may be a $10 administration fee.
-After the credit bureau approves your credit freeze, you will receive a PIN that will allow you temporary access to unfreeze your report, if you need to apply for a loan.
+After the credit bureau approves your credit freeze, you will receive a PIN that will allow you temporary access to unfreeze your report if you need to apply for a loan.

 When You Should Freeze Your Credit File

-- You have lost your wallet or purse
+- You lost your wallet or purse.

-- You want an added layer of security between your finances and the rest of the world
+- You want an added layer of security between your finances and the rest of the world.

 Unfreezing Your Credit

 You may or may not have to pay to lift the credit freeze from your credit profile.
-If you were not charged to place the initial credit freeze because of an identity theft experience or related security breach, then you probably won’t have to pay to remove the freeze.
+If you were not charged to place the initial credit freeze because of an identity-theft experience or related security breach, then you probably won’t have to pay to remove the freeze.
 If you are doing this purely as an added layer of security, you may have to pay a small fee.

-What to Look Out For With a Credit Freeze
+What to Look Out for With a Credit Freeze

 Keep in mind that a credit freeze won’t repair or fix your credit score, and it won’t do anything to prevent further use of any lines of credit that have already been created.
 All a credit freeze does is prevent access to your credit report, which stops new lines of credit from being opened.
 If you have been a victim of identity theft, then you should immediately report it to the police and your credit issuers and immediately close the affected lines of credit to prevent further damage.